aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/transform/delete-spreadsheet-blank-worksheets/_index.md

 linktitle: "Delete Blank Worksheets"
 type: docs
 url: /delete-spreadsheet-blank-worksheets/
-keywords: "Excel API, Delete Blank Worksheets, Spreadsheet Management, Office Cloud API, Clean Up Spreadsheets"
+keywords: "Aspose.Cells Cloud Web API, Delete Blank Worksheets, Spreadsheet Management"
 description: "Efficiently delete all blank worksheets from a spreadsheet that do not contain any data or objects.
 Optimize your workbook for better performance."
 weight: 100
-kwords: Excel, Office Cloud, REST API, Spreadsheet, PDF, CSV, JSON, Markdown, Clean empty worksheets, Optimize workbook performance
+kwords: Excel, Office Cloud, REST, Spreadsheet, PDF, CSV, JSON, Markdown
 ---

 Delete all blank worksheets that do not contain any data or other objects from an Excel spreadsheet.